-This occupation requires medium physical activity and handling body fluids.
+This occupation requires medium physical activity, handling body fluids, and exposure to infectious diseases.
 Nurses are often standing for long periods of time.
 For safety and protection of patients, student nurses must be able to perform basic cardiac life support, including CPR, and function in stressful and/or emergency situations.